Tips on How to Take Photos With Your Video Camera For Best Results

 Photo Priority vs Video Priority mode on the GH5

-But if you’re using a camera like the Panasonic GH5, you can also shoot in “Photo Priority”, which is a mode that lets you take photos with the set picture size and quality you prefer.
+Most cameras only capture a frame at the same resolution as your video.
+However, some cameras can also shoot in “Photo Priority,” a mode that lets you take photos with the set picture size and quality you prefer.

 A quick note on using continuous shooting like burst modes for video